 Deliver my soul from the sword; my darling from the power of the dog.Book of Psalms (KJV), Psalm 22:20

 Filmmaking is a subtle art, made up of precise joints.
 It is an extraordinary exercise in esthetics in which there are rarely any missteps.
 Not a single image that appears on the screen comes by chance.
 Especially when dealing with New Zealand director Jane Campion.
-The first woman with two Best Director Academy Award nominations, Campion’s filmography has accustomed viewers to understanding her work as a personal compendium.
+The first woman with two Academy Award nominations for Best Director, Campion’s filmography has accustomed viewers to understanding her work as a personal compendium.
 Her movies are intimate compositions that often disclose, behind the images, the emotional fabric and narrative urgencies of the person telling the story.
 And in this single fragment that lingers on the three cows, Campion encapsulated the essence of The Power of the Dog.

 This is not a story about heroes.
 It’s a merciless head-to-head between the unexpressed and repressed depths of the human being that bark like a rabid dog to come out.